Cardinal Woodcraft

 How long does this process take?

 My typical lead time is approximately 3-5 months but this can vary quite a bit depending on how much work is coming in and also the size of your project.
 I am unable to give exact dates until it gets close to the time when the work will be completed.
-My normal practice is to just tell customers how many jobs I have left to complete before I get started and update you occasionally of my progress.
+My normal practice is to just tell customers how many jobs I have left to complete before I get started and update you occasionally on my progress.
 I have attempted many different approaches to scheduling and this seems to be the most honest and realistic.

 Where are items built?